KiranAminPanjwani/Tracker-Expense-Calculator/Readme.md

 # Feedback✌🏼

 ➡Share your feedbacks and suggestions by reaching out to me.✨ </br>
-➡Or simply create an <a href="https://github.com/KiranAminPanjwani/Tracker-Expense-Calculator/issues">issue</a> to this respository if you want to fix a bug or add a new feature.
+➡Or simply create an <a href="https://github.com/KiranAminPanjwani/Tracker-Expense-Calculator/issues">issue</a> to this repository if you want to fix a bug or add a new feature.
 <br>
 <br>
 <p align="right"><a href="#top"><img src="https://img.shields.io/badge/-Back%20to%20Top-red?style=for-the-badge" /></a></p>